 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Canada has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Canada has few renters and college students.
 But the biggest reason it is quieter in Canada than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Canada may be for you.

 The people who call Canada home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Canada residents report their race to be White.
-Important ancestries of people in Canada include Irish, English, German, Scots-Irish, and Italian.
+Important ancestries of people in Canada include Irish, English, German, Scots-Irish, and Welsh.

 The most common language spoken in Canada is English.
 Other important languages spoken here include Greek and Italian.